Doctor of Optometry (OD) 3 + 4 Program

 - Students collaborate with optometrists, ophthalmologists, opticians, and optometric technicians

-The Traditional Program offers PCO students a cohort curriculum and includes the early clinical experience and extensive externships for which the College is recognized.
-Other features of this program include small group learning experiences in an environment in which what you learn in the classroom is practiced in the labs and applied to actual patients under the guidance and supervision of faculty.
+Offering PCO students a cohort curriculum, the Doctor of Optometry program at Salus University includes the robust and early clinical experience and extensive externships.
+It also includes small group learning experiences - what you learn in the classroom is practiced in the labs.
+Eventually, the skills are applied to actual patients under the guidance and supervision of faculty.

 Eligible students must be in good academic and social standing at Rosemont College and have completed the first three years from Rosemont College with a minimum cumulative undergraduate GPA of 3.0 on a 4.0 scale.